slwdc/Sinhala-Words-List/README.md

 Sinhala Words List
 ==================

 A list of words in Sinhalese language, sorted by alphabetical order.
+Contains ~25,000 words.

 ## Format
 The list of words is trimmed, and stored in a flat text file `si.txt`.
 Each word is separate by a new line character `\n`.